mz27Dev/mz27Dev/README.md

 I'm Mohamed, an aspiring high school researcher & developer with a passion of building software that solves real problems.

+I mostly work on - Python, Javascript, and C++.

+I also do some frontend design with tools like figmna and affinity.

+---
 <!--
 **mz27Dev/mz27Dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.